CraftTweaker/CraftTweaker-Documentation/docs/Mods/Astral_Sorcery/Altar.md

 Adds a recipe to the Trait Altar (T4)

-`Constellation` the Constellation as unlocalized String.
+`Constellation` the Constellation as an unlocalized String.
 This is an optional parameter.

 `inputs` length *has to be* 25 or higher.
 Items at index 25 or higher will be considered as "outer items" that need to be put on relays around the altar.